How do I discover accounts to follow on Mastodon and the Fediverse?

 • in:all – Searches all posts visible to you

-• in:library – Only shows posts you have interacted with or written yourself
+• in:library – Only searches other people’s posts you have interacted with (such as bookmarks, likes, boosts etc) or your own posts

 • before:date, during:date, after:date – Filters for posts before, during or after the selected date.
 Dates are written in the format YYYY-MM-DD, so for example posts after 1st June 2023 would be after:2023-06-01